Developer-DUCS/TheDruryMirrorApp/README.md

 * Had to `npm install mysql2` for the authentication between mysql and nodejs.

+To set up the local MySQL connection on a windows device you must first install MySQL Server.
+This can be done by downloading the `MySQL Commnunity Installer`.
+Go through the steps on the installer and download the most up to date version of MySQL Server.
+Once this is done make an account that is **not the root** and matches the information in the information in the `mysqlConfig.json` file.
+After this is done change the `myUser` (line 29) variable in the `mysqldb.js` file to your name.
+Once these steps are done you can then run the command `node Server/backend.js` and it will prompt you if you have a successful connection.

 ## Trouble Shooting
 Expo needs internet to run.
 Make sure the phone in the emulator has an internet connection.